Jim Carrey Ran Out of Money in Retirement. Will You?

 Retirement can last 20-plus years, but without planning, those days of traveling, pursuing hobbies or visiting grandchildren may be short-lived.

-Just ask Jim Carrey, the latest A-list celebrity to come out of retirement because he needed money.
+Just ask Jim Carrey, an A-list celebrity who came out of retirement because he needed money.
 He’s not alone.
-Nicolas Cage, Hugh Grant and Al Pacino all said they took roles because they ran out of cash.
+Harrison Ford, who recently made his Marvel Cinematic Universe debut in "Captain America: Brave New World" at age 82 said it was an easy decision because of the money.
+Meanwhile, Nicolas Cage, Hugh Grant and Al Pacino all said they had taken on new roles because they ran out of cash.

-But they aren’t the only ones.
-A recent survey of retired adults by Resume Builder found 13% of retirees say they are likely to start working again in 2025, with many citing an increased cost of living as the reason.
-Sure inflation is coming down and gas at the pump is cheaper, but food prices and interest rates remain elevated, pressuring the budgets of many households, including retirees on a fixed budget.
-A recent National Council on Aging study found close to 50% of adults 60+ have household incomes that are below the standard needed to afford basic needs.
+But celebrities aren’t the only ones.
+A recent survey of retired adults by Resume Builder found that 13% of retirees say they are likely to start working again this year, with many citing an increased cost of living as the reason.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.